23kq1a05d6/student-performance-predictor1/README.md

-### 🎓 *Project Name: Student Performance Predictor*
+🎓 Student Performance Predictor

+📁 Folder Structure

+Student_Performance_Predictor/
+│
+├── app.py                # Main Streamlit app
+├── student_data.csv      # Dataset file
+├── requirements.txt      # Library dependencies
+└── README.md             # Project documentation

+📂 Project Files Description

+📄 app.py

+This is the main Python file that runs the Streamlit application.
+It loads the dataset, trains the ML model, accepts user input, and shows predicted marks and pass/fail output.

+📊 student_data.csv

+This dataset contains sample student records used to train the ML model.
+It includes Attendance, CGPA, study hours, assignment marks, internal marks, quiz marks, final % and pass/fail result.

+📋 requirements.txt

+Contains the list of Python libraries needed for this project such as Streamlit, Pandas, NumPy, and Scikit-learn.

+📝 README.md

+Documentation file that explains the project, setup steps, technologies used, and file details.

-#### 📘 *What the project does*
+📘 What the project does

-This project predicts a student’s *semester percentage* and whether they will *Pass or Fail* based on their academic details.
+This project predicts a student’s semester percentage and whether they will Pass or Fail based on their academic details.
 The user enters information like:

-* Attendance percentage
+Attendance percentage

-* Previous CGPA
+Previous CGPA

-* Study hours per week
+Study hours per week

-* Assignment completion rate
+Assignment completion rate

-* Mid exam marks
+Mid exam marks

-* Quiz/test scores
+Quiz/test scores

-The app then uses *Machine Learning* to analyze these details and give a prediction about the student’s result and expected percentage.
+The app then uses Machine Learning to analyze these details and gives a prediction about the student’s result and expected percentage.

 ---

-#### ⚙ *How to install or run it*
+⚙ How to install or run it

 1. Save the project files (including app.py and student_data.csv) in one folder.

-2. Open *VS Code* or *Command Prompt* in that folder.
+2. Open VS Code or Command Prompt in that folder.

-3. Make sure you have *Python* installed.
+3. Make sure you have Python installed.

 4. Install the required libraries by typing:

-   pip install streamlit pandas scikit-learn
+pip install streamlit pandas scikit-learn numpy

 5. Run the app using the command:

 streamlit run app.py

-6. A web page will open showing your app where you can enter student details and get predictions.
+6. A web page will open where you can enter student details and get predictions.

 ---

-#### 💻 *What technologies it uses*
+💻 What technologies it uses

-* *Python* – for coding the logic and model.
-* *Streamlit* – for creating the interactive web app.
+Python – main programming language

+Streamlit – web UI framework

-* *Pandas & NumPy* – for handling and processing the data.
+Pandas & NumPy – data handling

-* *Scikit-learn (Random Forest)* – for training the machine learning model that predicts results.
+Scikit-learn (Random Forest) – machine learning model

 ---

-#### 👩‍💻 *Who created it*
+👩‍💻 Who created it

-This project was created by *Venkata Dharani Neeli* as a *Machine Learning and Streamlit-based project* to predict student performance in a simple and interactive way.
+This project was created by Gouthami as a beginner-friendly Machine Learning + Streamlit project to predict student performance in a simple and interactive way.

 ---

-#### 🤝 *How to contribute or report issues*
+🤝 How to contribute or report issues

 If you want to improve the project:

-* You can edit the Python code to add more features or better design.
+Add more features or better UI

-* You can improve the dataset with more student records.
-* You can change the model type to try different algorithms.
-* If you find any issue or bug, write a short note explaining the problem and share it with the creator so it can be fixed.
+Add more student records to dataset

+Try different ML algorithms

+Report bugs or suggestions

+---
+✅ Conclusion

+This project demonstrates how Machine Learning can predict student performance using academic details.
+It is a simple, beginner-friendly application built with Python + Streamlit.

+With more data and enhancements, it can evolve into a complete student performance analysis system.

+Keep learning, experimenting, and improving! 🚀